 First and Foremost!
 Idioms are clever ways to convey thoughts and feelings through figurative speech.
 Many popular idioms still used today actually originated hundreds of years ago.
-One of those popular idioms is “first and foremost.”
+One of those common idioms is “first and foremost.”
 Here you will find the meaning of the phrase, its origin story, examples of how it is used in everyday conversation/statements and other ways to say the same thing.

 First and Foremost